Updated: 17th July 2020.

 It’s testing times currently, and, if you have a business, you may find yourself struggling to make enough money to stay afloat and pay off all those expenses.
 But it isn’t all bad news.
 As part of the economic support package, grants are available for small to medium-sized businesses and non-profit organisations.

-What is offering these and who are they for?
+What is currently on offer and who are they for?

-City of Melbourne is offering $5 million in grants to invest in online and e-commerce capabilities, take part in training and professional development, and undertake capital works.
+City of Melbourne were offering $5 million in grants to invest in online and e-commerce capabilities, take part in training and professional development, and undertake capital works.
 State Governments, including Victoria and New South Wales, are also offering grants respectively for the same usage.
+This grant is now closed.

 - Up to $5000 for investing in online and e-commerce activities.